Giphy/GiphyAPI/README.md

 ###### Parameters

-+ tag - the gif tag to limit randomness by
++ tag - the GIF tag to limit randomness by

 ### Sample Response, Screeensaver